zhon/mockist-style-javascript-tdd-kata/README.md

 };
 ```

-What is up with the 'Martin'? **You will see in just a couple of tests.**
+What is up with 'Martin'? **Just a place holder, it will be gone soon.**
 ## Test 9
 ```js
 buster.testCase("Ear", {